SarthakKala/GatePass/README.md

 - TypeScript
 - Node.js + Express (Backend)
 - Prisma (ORM)
-- PostgreSQL
+- PostgreSQL with Neon
 - JWT (Authentication)
 - Nodemailer + Gmail SMTP (Email verification)
+- Zod validation and rate limiting
+- Web Push support
-- QR Code Library
+- QR Code + downloadable return pass

 ## ✨ Features

-- Students submit leave requests with destination, dates, and reason — all in one form
+- Students submit leave requests with destination, dates, and reason in one form
-- Parents receive a secure one-time email verification link that expires after use — no account needed
+- Parents receive a secure one-time email verification link.
+No parent account is needed
-- Admin dashboard shows all pending requests that have cleared parental verification, ready for review
-- Admins approve or reject requests with a single action — approved requests auto-generate a QR code
+- Admin signup is protected with an access code from the backend `.env`
+- Admin dashboard auto-refreshes, so new parent-approved requests appear without a manual refresh
-- Security guard scans the QR code at the gate — system logs the exit automatically
+- Approved students get a QR code for the exit gate
+- Guards scan the QR, see verified student details, and mark the exit as done
+- After exit validation, the student page changes from QR to a return pass
+- Students can download the return pass as an image and show it while returning
-- 3-role JWT authentication — student, admin, and security guard each see only what they need
+- Mobile-first glass UI for student, parent, admin, and guard screens
-- Full audit trail of every request, approval, rejection, and gate scan stored in PostgreSQL

 ## 🔐 Three Roles, One System, Zero Manual Logging

-Most hostel leave systems at colleges are either fully manual or half-digitized — someone still has to call the parent, someone still has to write in a register.
-Gate-Pass closes the entire loop digitally.
-The parent never needs an account.
-The security guard never needs to write anything down.
-Every approval and exit is in the database automatically.
+Most hostel leave systems are either manual or only partly digital.
+Someone still has to call the parent, refresh a page, or write in a register.
+GatePass keeps the flow simple for everyone.
+The student requests leave, the parent approves from an email link, the admin approves from a live dashboard, and the guard validates the QR at the gate.

 ## 🔧 Process

-The project started from a real problem — the existing leave process at Thapar involved physical forms, manual parent calls, and handwritten gate registers.
-We mapped out all three user roles first (student, admin, guard) and designed the database schema and API routes before writing any frontend code.

-The authentication system was the most critical piece.
-Rather than building a separate parent portal, I used a token-based email flow — when a student submits a request, the backend generates a signed JWT with an expiry, embeds it in a verification URL, and sends it to the parent's registered email via Nodemailer.
-The parent clicks the link, the token is validated, and the request moves to the admin queue.
-No parent account, no friction.

-The admin dashboard pulls all requests that have cleared parental verification and lets admins approve or reject with a single API call.
-On approval, the backend generates a QR code tied to the request ID and stores it against the student's record.

-The security guard interface is intentionally minimal — scan the QR, see the student's name, leave dates, and approval status, and the exit gets logged.
-Built it this way because the guards shouldn't need to navigate a complex UI.
+I built the project around one clear flow: student request, parent verification, admin approval, guard scan, and return pass.
+The parent uses a one-time email link, so no separate parent account is needed.

+The admin dashboard stays updated automatically and admin signup is protected with `ADMIN_SIGNUP_SECRET`.
+At the gate, the guard scans the QR, confirms the student details, and marks the exit as done.
+After that, the student's QR changes into a downloadable return pass.

 ## 📚 What I Learned

-- **JWT-based multi-role auth** — designing a single auth system that serves three completely different user roles with different permissions and different views, all using the same token infrastructure
-- **One-time token email flows** — generating expiry-based signed tokens, embedding them in URLs, and validating them on the backend without storing session state
-- **Prisma + PostgreSQL** — modeling a relational schema with multiple roles, request states, and audit records; writing efficient queries for the admin dashboard
-- **Nodemailer** — setting up Gmail SMTP for transactional emails and handling delivery edge cases
-- **Role-based UI design** — building three entirely different interfaces (student, admin, guard) that share the same backend but show completely different things based on the JWT role claim
+- **Multi-role auth**: handling student, admin, and guard flows without mixing their screens or permissions
+- **One-time email links**: sending parent verification links that expire and cannot be reused
+- **Prisma + Neon PostgreSQL**: moving from local thinking to a hosted relational database setup
+- **Safer APIs**: adding validation, rate limits, pagination, shared Prisma client, and clearer error messages
+- **Live UI flows**: auto-updating the admin dashboard and student status screens without refreshes
+- **Mobile-first UI**: making the app usable on phones since that is where students and guards will mostly use it

 ## 🌱 Overall Growth

-Gate-Pass was the first project where I had to think seriously about a real user flow with multiple distinct actors.
-It's not just one user doing one thing — it's three different people interacting with the same system in sequence, and the system has to stay consistent throughout that chain.
-Designing that correctly, especially the email verification flow, taught me more about auth and system design than any tutorial.
+GatePass helped me think beyond simple CRUD screens.
+The main challenge was keeping one continuous flow consistent across different people: student, parent, admin, and guard.
+Each person only sees a small part of the system, but the backend has to keep the full chain reliable.
+Building that loop taught me a lot about auth, validation, database state, and practical UI design.